olympicacu/olympicacu.github.io/testimonials/index.md

 ---
 layout: default
 title: Testimonials
-description: "Testimonials for Dr. Susanna Shen at Olympic Acupuncture"
+description: "Testimonials for Dr. Susanna Shen at Olympic Acupuncture clinics in Los Altos and San Jose California"
 ---
-<p>You may find additional reviews about us on <a href="https://www.yelp.com/biz/los-altos-acupuncture-center-los-altos" target="_blank">Yelp</a>.</p>
+<p>You may find what other patients are saying about us on <a href="https://www.yelp.com/biz/los-altos-acupuncture-center-los-altos" target="_blank">Yelp</a>.</p>
 <h3>Testimonial #1</h3>
 <p>For a number of years I have had a painful spot in my back along with a bit of a stomach problem.
 Nothing that I ever tried to ease the pain or heal helped in any way.
 I started seeing Dr. Shen about two years ago.
 Her treatments with Acupuncture, Herbal Medicine and Acupressure have eliminated the discomfort almost entirely.
 I see Dr. Shen frequently and I am very happy with her Health Care Methods.
 I strongly suggest that you try alternative medicine.
 IT REALLY WORKS.<br>
 -Ekindig Phone: 408-378-1128